-APICDA’s board is primarily comprised of local Fishermen’s Association members; one representative per community in addition to a fishing industry and financial industry representative.
+APICDA & AJV boards are primarily comprised of local Fishermen’s Association members; one representative per community in addition to a fishing industry, financial industry and legal community representative.

 Mark Snigaroff – Atka